 - A post about credit reporting with a PPL promotion to a sign up submit for services

-The hardest part of promoting pay per lead programs are how quickly campaigns begin and end.
+The hardest part of promoting pay per lead affiliate programs are how quickly campaigns begin and end.
 You have many offers appearing for a few days – others may run for months.
 It all depends on the business budget of the company presenting the offers.

 This does mean you’ll need to constantly refine and swap pay per lead offers.